nikic/nikic.github.com/_posts/2012-01-28-htmlspecialchars-improvements-in-PHP-5-4.markdown

    drop all invalid code unit sequences.
 This is bad for two reasons: First, you won't notice invalid encoding because it'll be simply dropped.
 Second, this imposes a certain security risk (for more info see the [Unicode Security Considerations][7]).
- * `ENT_SUBSTITUTE: This new alternative option takes a much more sensible approach at the problem:
+ * `ENT_SUBSTITUTE`: This new alternative option takes a much more sensible approach at the problem:
    Instead of just dropping the code units they will be replaced by a Unicode Replacement Character (U+FFFD).
 So invalid code unit sequences will be replaced by � characters.